What we do

 - Federation.
 Any organization should be able to run its own Hashproof registry and answer queries through a shared protocol.
 The spec lives on attestry.org.

 - EU AI Act compliance.
 Article 50 takes effect in August 2026.
 AI-generated content has to be disclosed, and providers have to keep records that prove disclosure happened.
-Hashproof issues those records as signed manifests with retention windows that match the regulation.
+Hashproof issues those records as signed manifests.

 - Soft binding at platform scale.
 Re-encoding, cropping, and re-uploading strip C2PA metadata.
 We are pushing perceptual-hash resolution further so manifests survive the transformations that real-world distribution applies.